julien6387/supvisors/docs/dashboard.rst

 So the table lists, for each conflict:

     * the name of the program incriminated,
-    * the list of addresses where it is running,
+    * the list of nodes where it is running,
-    * the uptime of the corresponding process on each address,
+    * the uptime of the corresponding process on each node,
     * for each process, a list of actions helping to the solving of this conflict:

         + Stop the process,